SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Tools needed when breaking block are not well configured.
 - Force-placing tool and fast-building tool do not sync data when replacing block entities with the same block state.
-- The item model of color tool is not based on a handheld item model.
+- The item model of Color Tool was not based on a handheld item model.

 ### 0.2.3